What does a dealer do exactly?

 How do I apply for dealer school?

 Visit this link.
-From there, you can click through to Harrah’s Hoosier Park or Indiana Grand’s talent recruitment site, and directly apply for dealer school.
+From there, you can click through to Harrah’s Hoosier Park or Indiana Grand’s talent recruitment site, and directly apply for available dealer schools.

 What if I am already an existing dealer?